 - Tie the roast with white cotton string at 1-1/2 inch intervals.
 Tying the roast tightly makes it compact and shaped evenly and that’s the secret to even roasting.

 - Place the meat thermometer in the roast so the tip reaches the center of the thickest part.
+Set sheet, rack and roast in oven on its middle rack

 - Set the oven thermometer inside the oven close to the pan.